 Until recently, new bowlbacks were mostly made in Europe and the best ones were expensive and had to be specially ordered.
 Flatbacks are far more numerous in the U.S., with a wealth of choice including very well made instruments at a reasonable price.

 Old, even antique, bowlbacks are easy to find but 90 percent of these are not worth buying.
 Many were made in the U.S. during the 1920s and 1930s with the mandolin craze was at its height and every city had its own mandolin orchestra.
-Bowlbacks are inherently weaker in their design and the tension of the strings can cause the neck to bend inwards causing the strings to be too far from the fretboard at the neck/body join.
+Bowlbacks are inherently weaker in their design and the tension of the strings can cause the neck to bend inwards causing the strings to be too far from the fretboard at the neck/body join, and the the soundboard to bulge outwards behind the bridge.
 We strongly advise you not to buy one of these with a high action (unless it is otherwise of exceptional quality) as it is difficult and generally costs more to repair than the price of the instrument.
-If you come across one of that rare 10 percent that is still in good condition (ideally with around a quarter inch between the strings and the fretbar at the octave, or 12th fret), have a good look at it, play with it, and negotiate!
+If you come across one of that rare 10 percent that is still in good condition (ideally with around a 1/16 inch, or the thickness of a quarter, between the strings and the fretbar at the octave, or 12th fret), have a good look at it, play with it, and negotiate!

 History of the Mandolin